ybernaerts/PhD_thesis/README.md

 Install the following dependencies before running any notebook and you should be good to go:
 <br>
 `pip install -r requirements.txt`

+## Supervision
+A great deal of gratitude goes to Prof. Dr. Philipp Berens (philipp.berens@uni-tuebingen.de) and Dr. Dmitry Kobak (dmitry.kobak@uni-tuebingen.de) for their continued supervision and support.

 ## Contact
 Contact me at yves.bernaerts@research.fchampalimaud.org